This is the latest version of my guide to doing digital comics illustration on a budget.

 And it’s a “real” computer inside.
 Once you get past the early crippled “RT” models, a Surface can run all the same software you’d run on a laptop or desktop.
 This is key.

 One of the best features of the Surface line are the screens.
 They’re sharp, with super-high resolution… almost iPhone sharp.
 And they’re the right shape.
-Every hardware company (but Apple, sorta) has been going wide-screen (16:9), basically assuming that the main thing people are going to do with their devices is watch movies on them.
+Every hardware company (but Apple, sorta) has been going wide-screen (16:9 or 1.78 ratio), basically assuming that the main thing people are going to do with their devices is watch movies on them.
 That’s a horrible format for… anything else.
 But especially for drawing.
-Apple’s iPads are 4:3, which more closely matches the shape of a book (or painting or whatever), and can be used vertically or horizontally.
-The Surface isn’t quite that nice, but it’s 3:2, which is good enough.
+Apple’s iPads are 4:3 (1.33 ratio), which more closely matches the shape of a book (or painting or whatever), and can be used vertically or horizontally.
+The Surface isn’t quite that nice, but it’s 3:2 (1.5 ratio), which is good enough.

-The bad news is that among the pages they stole from Apple are the ones about giving the user as few buttons as possible to get confused by.
+The bad news is that, among the pages they stole from Apple, are the ones about “confusing” the user with as few buttons as possible.
 The Surface tablets have exactly four: Power, Volume Up/Down, and Windows-menu.
 The old TabletPC clunkers usually had some user-programmable buttons on the bezel somewhere, to make up for a physical keyboard not being available.
 You could configure them for “Save” or “Undo” or – if you’re an artist – “Shift” and “Ctrl” to use as tool modifiers in Photoshop.
 Surface doesn’t.
 (But there’s a work-around that makes this tragic omission fixable.
-I’ll get to that in a bit.
+I’ll get to that later.)

 Then they read another page of the Apple manual, and the new stylus removed the buttons, replacing them with a clickable side.
-You might reasonably argue that this general squeeze-to-activate design is not a bad idea, but they kept the less-useful function, eliminating the press-to-erase feature.
-Every time I’ve complained about this, I get the response that you can flip the pen over and erase that way, but that’s such a disruption to the way I’ve been drawing with a stylus forever that it’s useless.
+You might reasonably argue that this general squeeze-to-activate design is not a bad idea, but they kept the less-useful function: eliminating the press-to-erase feature.
+Every time I’ve complained to Microsoft about this, I get the response that you can flip the pen over to erase things, but that’s such a disruption to the way I’ve been drawing with a stylus forever that it’s useless.
 I sketch with it: making marks, erasing the ones that aren’t right, making new ones, erasing more, etc until it’s what I want.
-Flipping the fucking pen over for every erase doesn’t work for that.
-Which wouldn’t be an issue if they’d just let us select the functions for the button(s), but they can’t be bothered.
+Flipping the pen over for every erase doesn’t work for that… this is supposed to be better than traditional media, not the same.
+This wouldn’t be an issue if they’d just let us select the functions for the button(s), but they can’t be bothered.

 Which is a long way of saying that the original two-button Surface stylus is OK, but sadly it’s no longer in production.
 And I’ve had three of them stop working on me (or get really glitchy, which is just as bad).
 If you can get a few of them so you have a spare, it’s a good option.
 But the current model is useless to me.